WillemSleegers/tidystats-Word-add-in/README.md

 ## Installation

-Go to the Insert pane in your Word document and click on 'Store'.
-Search for tidystats and click on the 'Add' button to install the add-in.
+**NOTE:** `tidystats` has been submitted to the Office Store but is not yet available.
+If you want to install it now, see the Testing section below.

 ## Usage